House Passes Senate Version Of New Funding To Ease Border Crisis

 The Senate had approved the legislation Wednesday.
 Senate Majority Leader Mitch McConnell said President Trump supports the bill.

-The vote marked a serious setback for Democratic House Speaker Nancy Pelosi who had vowed not to accept the Republican-led Senate's legislation, which liberal Democrats argued lacked vital migrant protections and caps on how long unaccompanied children can be detained.
+The vote marked a serious setback for Democratic House Speaker Nancy Pelosi, who had vowed not to accept the Republican-led Senate's legislation.
+Liberal Democrats argued that the bill lacked vital migrant protections and caps on how long unaccompanied children can be detained.

 But by midday Thursday, it was clear Pelosi could not maintain consensus among Democratic House members.
 In a letter to fellow party lawmakers she announced the chamber would "reluctantly" take up and pass the Senate bill.